 If you’ve ever seen the Keira Knightley version of Pride & Prejudice, you’ll immediately recognize the famously romantic scene that accompanies this instrumental track.
 It gives us chills, and not just because we love Mr. Darcy.
 The entire movie is full of tracks that work as wedding ceremony songs, including a shorter version of this arrangement (“Liz on Top of the World”), “Georgiana,” and “Dawn.”
 How beautiful would this be performed by live musicians?

-"Fearless" by Taylor Swift
+"Invisible String" by Taylor Swift

 "Magic" by Coldplay

 This song features Coldplay’s signature melodic sound, combined with sweet and simple lyrics: “And I don't, and I don't, and I don't, and I don't/No I don't, it's true/I don't, no, I don't, no, I don't, no, I don't/Want anybody else but you.”